-Summer A: 9 hours Summer B or C: 5 hours Summer Combination: 9 hours
+Summer A or B: 5 hours Summer A: 9 hours

+Summer Combination: 9 hours

 Financial Aid

 Additionally, a few doctoral fellowships are available campus-wide on a competitive basis for students with high GRE scores.
 Additional information may be found at the FSU Graduate School website: http://gradschool.fsu.edu/Funding-Awards.